luc-tielen/validators/README.md

 The library provides helper functions for commonly used validation checks.
 See the docs for a complete overview which validators are available.
-Custom validation checks can be created using the low-level `assert`/`refute` functions.

 ### Validation